wired-maya/cinema_skylight_engine/design_doc.md

 - To ensure safety, the IDs and direct references to OpenGL objects on the GPU need to be private to ensure that all unsafety is properly abstracted out.
 - These abstractions could be treated like smart pointers
 - Drop trait de-allocates ALL objects automatically unless hot-reloading

-#### Rendering Stack

-- The rendering stack is rendered sequentially meaning first in first rendered, which without depth testing results in "layering" when drawing

 #### 3D Environment Widget